preserving our heritage

 • We also personally engage with these companies to establish where and how the communities they visit have been supported by their business

-Recycling and composting: We recycle as many materials as possible including paper, glass, cardboard, cans, plastic.
+Recycling and composting: We recycle as many materials as possible including paper, glass, cardboard, cans, and plastic.

 Energy use: We make use of energy-saving light bulbs and our villas with private pools are heated via solar panels